romilly/inspiring-micropython/README.md

 I have only done limited testing so far.

-The software currently uses more memory than it needs to.
+This version now uses a list of bytearrays in order to reduce memory requirements, and intensity values should be in the range 0-31.

 This is not a problem if you are just driving a short strip of LEDs, but it would be if you were driving larger LED arrays or doing lots of other things as well.

-My next priority is to reduce memory usage and test the code with larger LED arrays.
+My next priority is to test the code with larger LED arrays.

 ### Hardware